ed-syspertec/Virtel/docs/manuals/virtel/Virtel460UG/User_Guide.rst

 Dynamic URL with parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A third form of URL allows one or more parameters to be passed to a transaction by means of an “Input Scenario” or by a “Connection / Disconnection Script”:
+A third form of URL allows one or more parameters to be passed to a transaction by means of an “Identification Scenario” or by a “Connection / Disconnection Script”:

 ::